-The following table sets forth the beneficial ownership of our common stock as of November 17, 2017, for each person or group that holds more than 5.0% of our common stock, for each director and executive officer and for our directors and executive officers as a group.
+The following table sets forth the beneficial ownership of our common stock as of January 3, 2018, for each person or group that holds more than 5.0% of our common stock, for each director and executive officer and for our directors and executive officers as a group.
 On June 12, 2017, all outstanding shares of our common stock were renamed as Class A shares; all shares shown in the ownership table below are Class A shares.
 To our knowledge, each person that beneficially owns our shares has sole voting and disposition power with regard to such shares.

-Number of Shares

-Name of Beneficial Owner (1) Beneficially Owned (2) Percent of All Shares
+Name of Beneficial Owner (1) Number of Shares Beneficially Owned (2) Percent of All Shares

 Officers and Directors

-Brett C. Moody (3) 9,411 0.1%
+Brett C. Moody (3) 9,465 0.1%

-William H. Armstrong 0.2%
+William H. Armstrong 14,127 0.2%

-Robert W. Engel
+Robert W. Engel -

-Charles L. Horn 13,075 0.2 %
+Charles L. Horn 13,075 0.1 %

-Clifford P. McDaniel 10,830 0.1%
+Clifford P. McDaniel 10,892 0.1%

-John P. Thompson 5,020 0.1%
+John P. Thompson 5,049 0.1%

-All Directors and Executive Officers as a group (4 persons) (3) 52,382 0.7%
+All Directors and Executive Officers as a group (6 persons) (3) 52,608 0.6%

-The address of each of Messrs.
+(1) The address of each of Messrs.
 Moody, Armstrong, Engel, Horn, McDaniel and Thompson is c/o Moody National REIT II, Inc., 6363 Woodway Drive, Suite 110, Houston, Texas 77057.

 (2) Under SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to dispose of or to direct the disposition of such security.
 A person also is deemed to be a beneficial owner of any securities which that person has a right to acquire within 60 days.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic or pecuniary interest.
+Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic or pecuniary interest.

-(3) Includes 9,411 shares owned by our sponsor, which is indirectly owned and controlled by Mr. Moody.
+(3) Includes 9,465 shares owned by our sponsor, which is indirectly owned and controlled by Mr. Moody.